jeishu/first-portfolio/README.md

 * [License](#License)

 ## Features

 This portfolio was mostly done with HTML and CSS, just one Javascript for the "scroll to top" action.
 No Bootstrap was used, we did not learn that in class.
-Throughout the entire website, I used a lot of pseudo element (hover, focus, after), and used small transition styles to make the motion look as clean as possible.
-Utilize a good amount of media queries to help my website be more responsive to almost any screen size.
+Throughout the entire website, I used a lot of pseudo elements (hover, focus, after, etc), and used transition/transform styles to make the motion look as clean as possible when resized to different screen size.
+In which, I utilized a good amount of media queries to fixed any issue with responsiveness.

 ## Screenshots